Rock and Roll Preacher (Hallelujah I'm on Fire): Release

 "Rock and Roll Preacher (Hallelujah I'm on Fire)" was released on 7" and 12" vinyl by RCA in Germany only.
 The B-side, "Knuckle Sandwich Nancy", was taken from Till Deaf Do Us Part and had been the album's failed lead single in May 1981.
 The 12" vinyl version of the single was Slade's second release on 12" vinyl.
 It featured the full-length album version of "Rock and Roll Preacher (Hallelujah I'm on Fire)" as the A-side.

 Promotion

 In Germany, the band performed the song on the TV show Musikladen on 11 March 1982.
 Later in December 1984, the band would perform the song again on the German ZDF show Thommys Pop Show.

 Critical reception

-Upon release, Kerrang!, in a review of Till Deaf Do Us Part, said the song "comes close to capturing the feelings of Slade live, Holder chortling wickedly through every line".
+Upon its release, Kerrang!, in a review of Till Deaf Do Us Part, said the song "comes close to capturing the feelings of Slade live, Holder chortling wickedly through every line".
 In a retrospective review, Geoff Ginsberg of AllMusic commented: "This number is so blistering, one wonders just how heavy these guys can get.
 Answer: very."